CPJKU/docs/content/home/hero.md

   icon: github
 cta_alt:
   url: tools/
-  label: Tools, Tutorials, and Datasets
+  label: Links to Tools, Tutorials, and Datasets
 ---

 This is the official site for the CPJKU Music Processing Ecosystem Documentation.